 Follow these simple steps to replace the battery if you find it defective:

-- While taking batteries out, don’t interrupt any electrical connections within the battery enclosure because it may encourage the fire.
+• While taking batteries out, don’t interrupt any electrical connections within the battery enclosure because it may encourage fire.

-- While replacing, it’s important to check whether you are replacing the right battery which would fit your smoke detector.
+• While replacing, it’s important to check whether you are replacing the right battery that would fit your smoke detector.

 If you aren’t sure, consult the professional to get the right type of battery to avoid further hassle.